-The white grape variety (also Therona) is a new variety between Cape Riesling (Crouchen) x Chenin Blanc.
-The cross was made in South Africa in 1980 by Christiaan Johannes Orffer (1926-2008), the name was given to the winegrowing pioneer and professor of the University of Stellenbosch, C.J.
+The white grape variety (also Therona) is a new cross between Cape Riesling (Crouchen) x Chenin Blanc.
+The cross was made in South Africa in 1980 by Christiaan Johannes Orffer (1926-2008), with the name honouring the viticulture pioneer and professor at Stellenbosch University, C.J.
 Theron.
-The early maturing vine was specially bred for South African climatic conditions with artificial irrigation and the necessary rot resistance.
-The first wine from it was pressed in 1986.
-In 2010, 99 hectares of vineyard area were designated in South Africa with a downward trend (Kym Anderson).
+The early ripening vine was specially bred for South African climatic conditions with artificial irrigation and thus required rot resistance.
+The first wine was vinified in 1986.
+In 2016, 67 hectares of vines were reported in South Africa with a strong downward trend (Kym Anderson).

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten